cIay/ShaderVision/README.md

 ![screen4](https://user-images.githubusercontent.com/10470041/48097235-824aef00-e1d6-11e8-9664-b8178fde6a7a.PNG)

 ## Miscellaneous Info
-- Files can be added in two ways: by opening the editor (via the 'New file' and 'Edit' buttons) and saving with Ctrl-S, or by saving your file directly to the 'glsl' directory in your ShaderBliss folder.
+- Files can be added in one of three ways:
+  1. By opening the editor (via the 'New file' or 'Edit' button) and saving with Ctrl-S
+  2. By saving your file directly to the 'glsl' directory in your ShaderBliss folder
+  3. By dropping a text file into the shader-list area within the main dropdown page
-- Files in the 'glsl' directory are considered read-only by the extension and cannot be changed or removed through the ShaderBliss popup page.
+- Files in the 'glsl' directory are considered read-only by the extension and cannot be changed or removed through the ShaderBliss dropdown page.
 - Due to cross-origin restrictions image or video data will sometimes be inaccessible.
 If this is the case a new tab will open using the source as the URL.
 You should then be able to use the extension as usual in this new tab.
 - You may experience performance issues if the dimensions of your target video/image are too large.
 - Useful links: [The Book of Shaders](https://thebookofshaders.com/), [Shadertoy](https://www.shadertoy.com/), [GLSL Sandbox](http://glslsandbox.com/), [iq's website](http://www.iquilezles.org/www/index.htm)